-Additionally, happy families are our best advertising.
+Additionally, families are our best resource for reaching additional athletes.
 If you know of anyone who may wish to join the team, please be encouraging and have them contact anyone on our staff, or they can reach out to me directly, at 970-920-5140.
 Thanks in advance!

-The AVSC Nordic program's main focus will always be on the best interests of our student-athletes and fostering a love for cross country skiing.
+The AVSC Nordic program's main focus will always be on the best interests of our studentathletes and fostering a love for cross country skiing.
 Our goal is to create healthy athletes who always put forth their best attitude and effort, live each day with intention, and strive for personal excellence.

-Nordic program success can be measured by athlete participation at all levels, athlete community involvement, alumni community involvement, results, representation at major championship events (Junior Nationals, Scando Cups, and World Juniors), and placement of athletes onto College teams, postgrad teams, and/or the USST.
+Nordic program success can be measured by athlete participation at all levels, athlete community involvement, alumni community involvement, results, representation at major championship events (Junior Nationals, Scando Cups, and World Juniors), and placement of athletes onto College teams, post-grad teams, and/or the USST.